byxorna/goji/README.md

 ## TODO

 * event coalescing is a bit wonky and fires on very first event
-* Run a command after generation (check and reload)
 * Write test suite
 * Setup travis-ci builds